 Black Mountain Lookout Site

 Black Mountain rises to the southwest over Woody Gap and Georgia Highway 60.
-An unmarked trail from Woody Gap Picnic area climbs up, and a former AT route did go over the summit.
+An unmarked trail from Woody Gap Picnic area climbs up but may overgrow.
+Taking the access road is easiest.
+At one time, the Appalachian Trail did go over the summit.
 The summit is the 38t highest peak in Georgia, and provides great views from the bald summit rock.
-The fire lookout tower is likely locked and surrounded by a six-foot barbed wire fence.
+The fire lookout tower is locked and surrounded by a six-foot barbed wire fence.
+The tower currently houses emergency communication equipment for Lumpkin and Union county, Camp F.D.
+Merrill, Blue Ridge EMC, Civil Air Patrol, US Forest Service, and Amateur Radio.
+A paper sign on the fence said the lookout was built in 1949 by the Civilian Conservation Corps (CCC).
+The name Black Mountain is on numerous maps back to 1886, but the fire lookout first appears on a 1938 map.

 In 1935, a Coast and Geodetic Survey Team used this lookout as an azimuth mark while on Blood Mountain.
 They called this Woody Knob Lookout Tower and they used the finial (the roof apex) for their azimuth measurements.
 Although it is Black Mountain, it is very likely that it was also known as Woody Knob Lookout given the local history with Ranger Arthur Woody.
 On May 1, 1915 he was sworn in as a forest guard with the assignment of protection of forestry lands from fire, trespassers and poachers.
 In 1918 he became the first official Forest Ranger of Georgia, and among the first in the nation.
 He was raised and lived at the base of the mountain and he was likely very involved with the tower that existed on this mountain.
 He was also in charge of deciding many CCC projects in the early 1930s.
 By his request, he was laid to rest in the church cemetery facing Black Mountain, so that on the resurrection morning he could rise up and see if his forests had been properly preserved.
 He was instrumental in building the Appalachian Trail through Georgia.